The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 When you’re dealing with a larger volume of water, any change in the environment is going to be less intense than if it was in a small one.

 And actually, it’s much easier to regulate.
-You can now safely use a thermometer and heater (both inexpensive, you can see some here and here), to ensure the temperature of your tank is stable.
+You can now safely use a thermometer and heater, to ensure the temperature of your tank is stable.

 It’s More Fun